brewster-mackenzie/ikew/recipes/date-and-walnut-cake.md

 # Date and walnut cake

 A delicious date and walnut cake, inspired by Burglar Bill and adapted from a recipe on BBC Good Food.
-Fill and top the cake with Recipe for [[20250223100133]]
+Fill and top the cake with Recipe for [[cream-cheese-frosting]]

 **Preparation time:** 30 mins
 **Cooking time:** 1 hr 15 mins